hashimati/Service-Requests-Offers-Microservices/README.md

 spring.cloud.consul.port=8500
 ```
 ## Running Application
-1. Ensure MySql and MongoDB instances are installed, configured and run.
+1. Ensure MySql and MongoDB instance is installed, configured and run.

-2. Create new database in the MySQL instance with name "helloworlddb":
+2. Create a new database in the MySQL instance with name "helloworlddb":
 ```sql
 CREATE DATABASE helloworlddb
 ```

-3. Start Discovry Server (Consul or Eureka):
+3. Start Discovery Server (Consul or Eureka):

 To start Consul, run this command:
 ```shell